mstachowsky/Klein-Clientside/README.md

 `!ans numeric:2:0.1 id`

 This will be an answer box that matches any number between 1.9 and 2.1, inclusive.

+`!ans numeric:(%x + %y + 2):0.1 id`

+This will be an answer box that accepts the result of the equation `%x + %y + 2`, if `%x` and `%y` are global variables that were randomly assigned values of '1.1' and '2.2'.
+The answer box will accept any number between 5.2 and 5.4, inclusive.

  In general, it is `!ans numeric:nominal:tolderance id`.
 The algorithm used is:

 `if(Math.Abs(answerBoxValue-nominal) <= tolerance)` then it is marked correct, otherwise it is marked wrong.

+### Multiple Choice: the `!multipleChoice`, `!endMultipleChoice` and `!option` directives

 ### The !img and !video directives